 P.S.
-On a stockist’s note, and are I think the best physical stockists in London, but online and have a good selection too.
+On a stockist’s note, Machine-A and Selfridges are I think the best physical stockists in London, but online The Corner and FarFetch.com have a good selection too.